An abortion is the medical process of ending a pregnancy so it does not result in the birth of a baby.

 There are also a number of rarer situations when the law states an abortion may be carried out after 24 weeks.
 These include:

-- if it is necessary to save the woman's life
+- if it's necessary to save the woman's life

 - to prevent grave permanent injury to the physical or mental health of the pregnant woman

-- if there is substantial risk that if the child were born, s/he would have serious physical or mental disabilities
+- if there is substantial risk that the child would be born with serious physical or mental disabilities

-Generally, an abortion should be carried out as early in the pregnancy as possible, ideally before 12 weeks.
+Generally, an abortion should be carried out as early in the pregnancy as possible, usually before 12 weeks and ideally before 9 weeks where possible.

 Read more about when an abortion is carried out.

-If you want to have an abortion through the NHS, you may find it beneficial to discuss your options with a healthcare professional.
-You will usually need to be referred to a specialist service that deals with abortion.
+If you want to have an abortion through the NHS, you'll usually need to be referred to a specialist service that deals with abortion.

-If you do not want to ask your GP to refer you for an abortion, you can go to your local family planning clinic or genito-urinary medicine (GUM) clinic.
+You can ask your GP to refer you or you can go to your local family planning clinic or genito-urinary medicine (GUM) clinic.
 Use the post code search facility to find your nearest sexual health clinic.

-The law states that a doctor can decline to certify a woman for an abortion if they have a moral objection to abortion.
-If this is the case, they must recommend another doctor who is willing to help.
+The law states that any doctor with a moral objection doesn't have to certify a woman for an abortion.
+But they must recommend another doctor who is willing to help.

 You can self-refer for an NHS-funded abortion by contacting: